Victoria Park, Truro, Nova Scotia: Development

 The forested part of the park through the Lepper Brook gorge, as well as the forested hills on each side, hosts a variety of challenging walking and hiking trails.
-Extensive boardwalks have been built to protect steep hillsides from pedestrian-induced erosion near the Joseph Howe Falls (named after Nova Scotia premier Joseph Howe) and the Waddell Falls (named after the park's founder).; one locally-famous route to vantage points above the waterfalls is "Jacob's Ladder", a wood staircase comprising 175 steps up the side of the gorge.
+Extensive boardwalks have been built to protect steep hillsides from pedestrian-induced erosion near the Joseph Howe Falls (named after Nova Scotia premier Joseph Howe) and the Waddell Falls (named after the park's founder).
+A locally-famous route to vantage points above the waterfalls is Jacob's Ladder, a wooden staircase comprising 175 steps up the side of Lepper Brook's gorge.

-Several crushed gravel multi-use bicycle and walking paths have been graded on more gently sloped areas in the forested part of the park and are groomed for nordic skiing in the winter season.
+Several crushed gravel multi-use bicycle and walking paths have been graded on more gently sloped areas in the forested part of the park and are groomed for Nordic skiing in the winter season.
 The Dr. Jim Vibert Memorial Trail is a hiking trail which covers the upland area beyond the gorge, extending to the edge of the Town of Truro's reservoir.

+The Railyard Mountain Bike Park, located on the southern end of Victoria Park, was developed specifically for mountain biking.
+This area features several biking trails of various difficulty ratings, and built infrastructure including ramps and jumps for use by bikers.

+In 2024, a local vendor began operations in Victoria Park offering rental accommodations constructed from shipping containers.

 The northern edge of the park bounded by Adams Street is a flat open area in a protected valley that has been developed with the following facilities: